Today’s marketplaces have dramatically changed.

 If you want to survive the long haul and you can’t introduce a disrupter, then providing customer service is your best option.

-Outsourcing technical support is one way to boost customer service.
+Offshore technical support is one way to boost customer service.
 It enables you to devote additional resources to more complex, customer-facing activities.
 But to survive until tomorrow, you’ll need to do more than just outsource tech support.

 Otherwise, you’ll just fall by the wayside.